-Role of complementary therapist has been addressed in this unit.
+Role of complementary therapist has been addressed in Unit 18 Complementary Therapies.
 Importance of this also highlighted along with management strategies.
 This unit mainly deals with usage of a wide range of complementary services in health and social care.
 Learners are able to develop understanding on principles of complementary therapist.
 Along with this the benefits of this also addressed.
 Apart from that, major health issues related to this are also considered.

 1. Understand the principles behind complementary therapies and their current usage